 Formats collected may change as new forms of media are developed

-Certain genres are also labeled for patron ease of use.
+Certain genres may also be labeled for patron ease of use.
 Examples include: Religious Fiction (REL), Chapter Books (CB), and Young Adult (YA).

 The library will maintain an up-to-date array of selection tools such as reviewing services, review publications, catalogs, etc., or borrow such items from the Nebraska Library Commission.

 CONFIDENTIALITY OF PATRON RECORDS